Yutsuten/BeatCube/README.md

 3. [Team](#team)

 ## About the game
+BeatCube is a game that challenges the speed of the player to destroy targets that appear constantly and that are in movement.

 ### Gameplay
+There are 3 different colors of cubes: blue, yellow and red.
+To destroy these cubes, it is necessary to hit them with a projectile of the corresponding color.
+If successful, the cube is destroyed and the player gains 5 points.
+If mistakes the color, the cube gains another layer of cubes.
+In this case, it is necessary to hit the biggest cube with the correct color 2 consecutive times, one for each layer.
+But it is worth remembering that each layer has different colors, so it is better not to mistake!

+The maximum number of layers a cube can reach is 3, if the player mistakes again, 3 lives are lost.
+Leaving a cube to cross the screen also makes the player lose lives.
+The number of lives lost is equivalent to the number of layers the cube had.

+The player starts with 10 lives and the cubes appear slowly, but as the time passes, the cubes appear faster and faster.

 ### Special
+Staying for a long time without making mistakes activates a special which causes all the cubes to go white for a limited time, and in this state it is possible to destroy the cubes without worrying about the colors.

 ### Items
+There are 2 different types of items that randomly appear in place of cubes:
+- Item that speeds up the activation of the special;
+- Item that recovers a life.

+These items can be hit by any color of projectile.

 ## Video
 [![BeatCube Gameplay: Youtube video](http://img.youtube.com/vi/G-SsgKep4CA/0.jpg)](https://www.youtube.com/watch?v=G-SsgKep4CA "Beat Cube Gameplay")